-At this school the following mechanisms will ensure the views of staff inform the Equality Scheme and action plan:
+At this school the following mechanisms will ensure the views of staff inform the Equality Scheme, objectives and action plan:

-- Exit interviews with staff; - Regular staff meetings with specific agenda items; - Individual discussions with staff as a part of performance management.
+- Exit interviews with staff;

-At this school the following mechanisms will ensure the views of parents and the community inform the Equality Scheme and action plan:
+- Regular staff meetings with specific agenda items;

-- The following text will be inserted termly onto the school newsletter.
-"Your support for your child's education is crucial to their progress.
-Please tell us if there are any adjustments we need to make to help you support your child, for example: letters in large font; letters in different languages; wheelchair access; explaining things over the phone; a discussion with a school colleague of the same gender."
+- Individual discussions with staff as a part of performance management

-- Feedback through the Governing Body meetings;
+- Staff questionnaires.

-- Feedback through the PTA meetings;
+- Feedback to and from the staff governor.

-- Feedback through parent questionnaires
+At this school the following mechanisms will ensure the views of parents and the community inform the Equality Scheme, objectives and action plan:

-- · Feedback through parent's evenings.
+- Welcoming parents and the community into school so that they are critical drivers in policy development including Parent working party for the RSE curriculum. - Text to be inserted into communication with parents: "your support for your child's education is crucial to their progress.
+Please tell us if there is any adjustments we need to make to help you support your child, for example: letters in large font; letters in different languages; wheelchair access; explaining things over the phone; a discussion with a school colleague of the same gender." - Feedback through the Governing Body meetings including from parent governors. - Feedback through the Pupil Parent Council meetings; - Regular parent questionnaires including after parent consultation meetings and pupil reports.

-The school's action plan will focus on developing the involvement of pupils, staff and parents from different social identity backgrounds over the three years of this Scheme.
+The school's action plan will focus on developing the involvement of pupils, staff and parents from different social identity backgrounds over the four years (maximum) of this Scheme and the equalities objectives.
 We will consider varying the times, methods and the venues for this involvement to ensure the best possible attendance and ensure views can be heard.
 This way the school will learn what works and the involvement of pupils, staff and parents will improve and deepen over time.